roboneurolibre/QC-imaging-demographics/paper.md

 # Introduction

- The purpose of this Jupyter Notebook is to explore demographic data gathered from human MRI and/or PET brain imaging studies conducted in Quebec, Canada from 1992 to 2023.
+ The purpose of this reproducible preprint is to explore demographic data gathered from human MRI and/or PET brain imaging studies conducted in Quebec, Canada from 1992 to 2023.
 We would like to visualize trends and relationships between various demographic factors, as well as assess whether there are issues in participant selection and in the reporting of demographic data.

  **Why do we focus on demographics?**
  Much of our understanding of human health is built on scientific studies that often focus on specific aspects of disease, treatment, or prevention.
 While these targeted investigations collectively inform broader medical knowledge and public health practices, their impact can be limited if participant samples are not representative of the broader population.
 For example, if a landmark study on Alzheimer’s disease primarily includes male participants but draws general conclusions about disease progression, it risks creating a misleading narrative, one that might differ if the study included more female participants or a balanced cohort.